Ragnar-Oock/xoram/apps/docs/src/plugins/panoramique/describing-components.md

 Both styles offer the same features and are fully capable, all that you can do with one is possible in the other.
 You can even use both versions in the same codebase if you want.
-There is as of writing no technical limitation to one or the other.
+There is no technical limitation in using one or the other.

 ## Modifying definitions